Taking Action on Lake Erie

 What Michigan is doing:

-- Reducing phosphorus loads from the Detroit River watershed, River Raisin watershed, and Michigan’s portion of the Maumee River watershed
+- Reducing phosphorus loads from nonpoint, agriculture sources in the River Raisin Watershed, and Michigan’s portion of the Maumee River Watershed.

 - Executive Directive 2019-14: Implementing the Domestic Action Plan for Lake Erie to Decrease Phosphorous by 40% by 2025